zapier/visual-builder/docs/_docs/faq.md

 > Note that, in Code Mode you can import from Node's standard library with `z.require`, for example, `z.require('querystring')` or `z.require('crypto')`.
 We strongly recommend you keep it simple when coding in the UI tool.
 The CLI is much better suited to building and testing complex code.
 And be sure you know what you're doing - we can't guarantee that everything you might use from the standard library will be supported in our platform's runtime.

+There is a time limit of 30 seconds for each trigger and action, so keep your custom code as light and quick as feasible.
+If code takes longer than 30 seconds to run, it will time out, and users' Zaps will not be successful.

 Do note that changes are not saved automatically.
 Once you have added the code you want, click _Save & Continue_ to add the changes to your integration.

 ![Zapier code mode switch to form mode](https://cdn.zapier.com/storage/photos/ea2eb690bf92b55fab0bbad290107a97.png)